fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 }
 ```

-Do not worry too much about the <i>compilerOptions</i>, they will be under closer inspection later on.
+Do not worry too much about the <i>compilerOptions</i>; they will be under closer inspection later on.

-You can find explanations for each of the configurations from the TypeScript documentation, or the really handy [tsconfig page](https://www.staging-typescript.org/tsconfig), or from the tsconfig [schema definition](http://json.schemastore.org/tsconfig), which unfortunately is formatted a little worse than the first two options.
+You can find explanations for each of the configurations from the TypeScript documentation, or from the really handy [tsconfig page](https://www.staging-typescript.org/tsconfig), or from the tsconfig [schema definition](http://json.schemastore.org/tsconfig), which unfortunately is formatted a little worse than the first two options.

 ### Adding express to the mix

-Right now we are at a pretty good place.
+Right now, we are in a pretty good place.
 Our project is set up and we have two executable calculators in it.
-However, since our aim is to learn FullStack development, it is time to start working with some HTTP-requests.
+However, since our aim is to learn FullStack development, it is time to start working with some HTTP requests.

 Let us start by installing express: